influxdata/docs-v2/content/influxdb/cloud/write-data/troubleshoot.md

 {{% warn %}}
 #### Asynchronous writes

-`204` doesn't indicate a successful write operation given writes are asynchronous.
-If some of your data did not write to the bucket, see how to [check for rejected points](#review-rejected-points).
+`204` indicates InfluxDB validated the request data format.
+Because data is written to InfluxDB asynchronously, data may not yet be written to a bucket.
+If some of your data didn't write to the bucket, see how to [check for rejected points](#review-rejected-points).
 {{% /warn %}}

 Write requests return the following status codes: